fbpx

 in and around Grande Prairie

-With 314 annual days of sunshine in our region, Grande Prairie makes an excellent year-round destination to enjoy the great outdoors.
-And to complement the many days of sunny weather, our city and region are bursting with outdoor activities that people of all skill levels and interests can enjoy.
-Check out our 20 recommendations for getting outside in our region this summer, with light, moderate, and intense activity levels considered below.
+With 314 annual days of sunshine, the Grande Prairie region makes an excellent destination to enjoy the great outdoors.
+Even better, our region is bursting with outdoor activities that people of all skill levels and interests can enjoy.
+Check out our top 20 recommendations for getting outside in our region this summer, with light, moderate, and intense activity levels considered below.

-Summer won’t last forever, get outside and seize the days of summer!
+Summer won’t last forever – get outside and seize the moment with your family!

 LIGHT